MU wrestling signs Kansas state champion Fisher - NewsBreak

 Missouri wrestling added another name to its heralded program Thursday.

-Coach Brian Smith announced via Twitter the club would be adding three-time Kansas state champion Jerrdon Fisher out of Goddard High School to the 2022 signing class.
+Coach Brian Kelly announced via Twitter the club would be adding three-time Kansas state champion Jerrdon Fisher out of Goddard High School to the 2022 signing class.

 Fisher helped Goddard win its eighth straight Class 5A title in 2021-22, placing first at 152 pounds.
 He also claimed the state crown in 2021 and 2020.